Quick Answer

 What is a Credit Score

 Knowing your credit score and how it is calculated is important for financial success.
 Financial institutions utilize your credit score as a critical measure to assess your eligibility for loan and credit card approval.
+Scores are generated by companies such as FICO and VantageScore using data compiled by the three major credit bureaus — Equifax, Experian, and TransUnion.
 A good credit score can also help you get better interest rates and loan terms.

 To uphold a positive credit rating, it is imperative to submit payments promptly, refrain from utilizing credit cards to their maximum limit, and possess a diversified credit portfolio.
+Lenders such as Chase and SoFi routinely review your FICO Score or VantageScore when evaluating applications for personal loans, auto loans, and mortgages.
 Individuals with poor credit scores can take proactive measures to improve their credit standing, including but not limited to paying off outstanding debts and contesting inaccuracies on their credit reports.

 It is advisable to conduct periodic reviews of your credit report to verify the accuracy of its contents.
-You can get a free credit report from each of the three major credit bureaus once per year.
+You can get a free credit report from each of the three major credit bureaus — Equifax, Experian, and TransUnion — once per year at AnnualCreditReport.com, as mandated by the Fair Credit Reporting Act (FCRA).
 By gaining insight into your credit score and implementing measures to enhance it, you can establish a stable financial groundwork for your future endeavours.

 Your credit score significantly impacts your ability to get approved for financial products such as credit cards and loans.
-Additionally, it affects the interest rates and terms offered to you.
-A higher credit score results in lower interest rates and better loan terms, while a lower credit score can lead to higher interest rates and less favourable loan terms.
+Additionally, it affects the annual percentage rate (APR) and terms offered to you.
+A higher credit score results in lower interest rates and better loan terms, while a lower credit score can lead to higher APRs and less favourable loan terms.
+The Consumer Financial Protection Bureau (CFPB) notes that even a 50-point difference in your credit score can meaningfully alter the interest rate a lender offers you.

 To understand how a credit score works, follow these key steps:

-1. Lenders gather your financial information: Credit reporting agencies collect your credit history data, including payment history and credit utilization.
+1. Lenders gather your financial information: Credit reporting agencies — primarily Equifax, Experian, and TransUnion — collect your credit history data, including payment history and credit utilization.

 3. The lender receives your score: Once it’s calculated, your score is shared with the lender to help them evaluate your creditworthiness and determine loan terms and interest rates.